LJStroemsdoerfer/website/README.md

 ## Contact

-The website can be reached via <code>https://xx.io</code>For any question or inqueries regarding the website, please contact <a href="mailto:info@tillio.com">Lukas</a>.
+The website can be reached via <code>https://xx.io</code>.
+For any question or inqueries regarding the website, please contact <a href="mailto:info@tillio.com">Lukas</a>.